instantlinux/docker-tools/images/nagios/README.md

 ### Usage

 This is Nagios Core 4.x and the primary plugins, served by nginx in an efficient Alpine image.
 It exists mainly because the jasonrivers/nagios image hasn't been maintained regularly since about 2018; this one is simpler, easier to keep up-to-date, handles restart properly and runs on your choice of platform.
-Here in this codebase find an example [docker-compose.yml](https://github.com/instantlinux/docker-tools/blob/master/images/nagiosql/docker-compose.yml) which will launch 3 services: this instantlinux/nagios image, the NagiosQL image and another nginx server which provides SSL termination.
+The new version of plugins has quite a few additions and improvements since then.
+Here in this codebase find an example [docker-compose.yml](https://github.com/instantlinux/docker-tools/blob/master/images/nagiosql/docker-compose.yml) which will launch 3 services: this instantlinux/nagios image, the [NagiosQL image](https://hub.docker.com/repository/docker/instantlinux/nagiosql) and another nginx server which provides SSL termination.
+To round out the monitoring solution, this setup is compatible with the free [easyNag](https://www.easynag.com/) mobile app.

-To support typical plugins, the image includes bash, the mariadb client, perl, python3, samba client, and sudo.
+To support plugins that you might want to add as a volume-mount, the image includes bash, the mariadb client, perl, python3, samba client, and sudo.

 Steps:
 * Set up NagiosQL as defined in its [README](https://github.com/instantlinux/docker-tools/blob/master/images/nagiosql), or import your existing Nagios configuration to a mountable volume.